-The Laguna Beach Police Department’s Animal Services Division will respond to situations in the Village regarding any coyote that is exhibiting aggressive behavior; is sick, injured or dead; or has had physical contact with humans or domestic animals.
+The Laguna Beach Police Department’s Animal Services Division responds to wildlife situations in the Village.
 To report encounters, call 949-497-0701 or email firstname.lastname@example.org.

-Take the following steps to protect yourself, your pets and your property from coyotes and other wildlife:
+Take the following steps to protect your pets:

-- Don’t ever feed coyotes or any wild animal—it’s illegal in California and prohibited in the Village)
+- Don’t ever feed coyotes (or any wild animal—it’s illegal in California and prohibited in the Village)

 - Eliminate potential food and water sources, such as fallen fruit and standing water

 - Feed pets indoors

 - Keep cats and dogs indoors or supervise closely when outdoors